pcwalton/sprocketnes/README.md

 If you want to build `sprocketnes`, you will first need the Speex codec library installed; on the Mac you can install it with `brew install speex`.
-You will also need a Rust nightly, since we're using some unstable features.

 To build (add `--release` if you actually want playable speed):